Why Keywords Are So Important For Successful Resume

 - Software development

-These are the examples of words found in resumes for the listed professions.
+These are the cv keywords examples found in resumes for the listed professions.
 You needn’t list them if your target job posting doesn’t ask for it.
 For more tips and advice on how to write resumes for different professions and industries, check other articles in our career blog.

 Are resume action verbs and keywords the same thing?